 Next, interest.
 Again, we’re talking value.
 If you want value from your card, you cannot be paying out interest on your balance.
 Which is why cashback credit cards only suit cardholders who pay off their balance each and every month.

 Now, caps.
 Cashback credit cards often have a cap on the amount of cashback cardholders can earn.
 Before you apply, think about how much you will be spending on your card, to then find a card that offers the maximum cashback within that spending threshold.

 Lastly, types of cashback credit cards.
 Within the cashback credit card category, there are different types to choose from.
 Let’s take a look.

 With these cards, cashback is offered in place of a rewards program.
 So, instead of earning rewards points, these cards earn cashback.

-Example: With the ING Orange One Platinum Card, you could earn 1% back on all eligible spending up to $30 each month, giving you a maximum cashback potential of $360 per year.
+Example: With the ING Orange One Rewards Platinum Card, you could earn 1% back on all eligible spend, up to $30 each month, giving you a maximum cashback potential of $360 per year.

 While we may have discussed cashback credit cards as an alternative to traditional rewards cards, they can be one-in-the-same.
 With this type of card, you earn rewards points on your card spending, which can then be redeemed for cashback rewards, usually in the form of gift cards.